sagharmax/sagharmax/README.md

 Fast-forward nearly 20 years, and here I am — still writing code, but now with cleaner syntax and fewer bugs (most of the time).
 My name is **Saeid Ghasemi**, and I'm a .NET developer who’s been through it all: Web Forms, WinForms, WPF, MVC, .NET Core, and now .NET 9.

-What I love most?
+What do I love most?
 Turning complex ideas into elegant, maintainable solutions.
 Whether it’s building APIs, architecting full systems, or just helping a team ship faster — I’m all in, usually with too much coffee and the dark theme on.
 Outside of coding, I enjoy movies, books, and imagining what life would be like if production never had bugs.

 **⚡ TL;DR**